DC's long-simmering statehood push begins in Congress - WTMJ

 “All we are asking of you is to correct an anomaly of our history,” Bowser told the committee.

-The limitations of Washington’s reality were put in stark relief last summer during a series of angry protests over the killing of George Floyd by Minneapolis police and against general police brutality.
+The limitations of Washington’s reality were put in stark relief last summer during a series of angry protests over the death of George Floyd in Minneapolis in police custody and against general police brutality.
 After a night of widespread vandalism, President Donald Trump usurped Bowser’s authority and called in a massive multi-agency federal force to downtown Washington.
 The law enforcement forces cleared peaceful protesters from a public street so Trump could pose for a photo outside a church.

 Bowser on Monday didn’t mention Trump by name, but said last year showed that any president could “impose his will on the people of the District of Columbia, squashing the voices of their elected officials and squashing their laws.
 That’s anti-democratic.
 It’s un-American and it has to be fixed now.”